 The scheme is primarily intended to help girls from India’s deprived classes and to enable them to complete their secondary education.
 A deserving girl will receive Rs.
 3000 as a fixed deposit on her behalf under the scheme, which she will withdraw with interest after she reaches the age of 18 and has completed her 10th-grade test.

 The Madhya Pradesh state government’s “Ladli Laxmi Yojana” aims to improve the health and educational status of girls in the state.
-It aims to discourage female foeticide by instilling in people a good mindset toward girl puberty and avoiding child marriages and is one of the important statewide government girl child schemes in India.
+It aims to discourage female foeticide by instilling in people a good mindset toward girl puberty and avoiding child marriages.

 After the beneficiary has been selected and authorized, National Saving Certificates worth Rs.
 6000/- are acquired in their name continuously for five years.
 The beneficiary receives Rs.
 2000/- at the time of admission to 6th grade, Rs.
 4000/- at the time of admission to 9th grade and the remaining balance is charged as a lump sum until the beneficiary reaches the age of 21 and appears in the 12th-grade test.
 A key requirement for receiving the money at the age of 21 is that the girl has not been married until the age of 18.